VictorCallejas/Space_Odyssey/README.md

 #### Contact

-If you have any question, you can contact us:
+Should you have any further questions, please do not hesitate to contact us:

 viccalfu@inf.upv.es          +34 645 56 64 61          www.linkedin.com/in/victor-callejas-fuentes
 juarobgo@etsid.upv.es        +34 618 50 85 70          www.linkedin.com/in/JuanRRoblesGomez

 <img src="https://firebasestorage.googleapis.com/v0/b/hal-kkxfot.appspot.com/o/photo_2018-10-23_09-43-33.jpg?alt=media&token=31005a15-229a-45d8-bcd1-80ef14476190" width="800"/>
+<p align="center">Thanks to the Valencia Space Apps Organization for this great experience</p>